 The thing is, it isn’t very hard.
 A little fussy, but in the end shockingly cooperative, and with a very high bang/buck yield on the “CHECK.
 ME.
 OUT.” axis.
 When it succeeds, which is likely, you get a fluffy, golden, cheesy puff.
 In the unlikely event that it fails, you get a baked frittata.
 No big loss there.
 It can be prepared ahead and refrigerated until you want it, which no one ever tells you, and if there is some better thing to have with soup I cannot think of it right now.

 The little miracle of this soufflé is that it is gluten-free and delivers a little fiber, secretly, in ways no one will ever make note of on the palate, thanks to millet flour.
-I will go on record right here to say that I detest millet, and no amount of telling me to toast it before I cook it seems to have an impact on that.
+I will go on record right here to say that I detest millet, and no amount of telling me to toast it before I cook it, or of toasting it before I cook it, seems to have an impact on that.
 But millet flour is the unsung hero of the gluten-free world, in my opinion.
 Not gritty and very neutral in flavor.
 I make brownies with it, even for people who are glutenful.

 It makes a lovely white sauce (secretly not all that white), which is the basis of the soufflé.
 In terms of tools, I think the balloon whisk is your best pal here.
 It takes all the stress out of folding the whites in, and allows you to be done with it in a snap.